OmerShapira/Hatemail-Corpus/readme.md

-# The Multilingual Corpus of Incoming Hatemail
+# The Multilingual Hatemail Corpus

 ## Purpose

 This corpus has been formed as a go-to repository for researchers and hobbyists interested in hatemail.

 ## Submission Guidelines